 Where the Trans-Canada Highway ends, artistic and cultural exploration begin.

-History buffs will want to visit the one-room Tofino-Clayoquot Heritage Museum for an overview of the events and people who have shaped this place.
+History buffs will want to visit the compact and information-packed Tofino-Clayoquot Heritage Museum for an overview of the events and people who have shaped this place.
 You can also pick up the “A Walk In Time” self-guided history map at our Cox Bay Visitor Centre.

 These books are excellent sources of information on the cultural and natural history of Clayoquot Sound:

 Living on the remote western edge of the continent that can awaken the imagination.